Roberto Carlos: Media

 Roberto Carlos has appeared in commercials for the sportswear company Nike.
 In 1998, he starred in a Nike commercial set in an airport in the buildup to the 1998 World Cup alongside a number of stars from the Brazil national team, including Ronaldo and Romário.
-In a Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, Roberto Carlos starred in a "Secret Tournament" commercial (branded "Scopion KO") directed by Terry Gilliam, appearing alongside other star footballers, including Ronaldo, Thierry Henry, Francesco Totti, Ronaldinho, Luís Figo and the Japanese Hidetoshi Nakata, with former player Eric Cantona the tournament's "referee".
+In a Nike advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, Roberto Carlos starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside other star footballers, including Ronaldo, Thierry Henry, Francesco Totti, Ronaldinho, Luís Figo and the Japanese Hidetoshi Nakata, with former player Eric Cantona the tournament's "referee".

 Roberto Carlos has also starred in Pepsi commercials, including a 2002 World Cup Pepsi advertisement where he lined up alongside David Beckham, Raúl and Gianluigi Buffon in taking on a team of Sumo players.

 Roberto Carlos features in EA Sports' FIFA video game series, and was selected to appear on the cover of FIFA Football 2003 alongside Manchester United winger Ryan Giggs and Juventus midfielder Edgar Davids.
 He was named in the Ultimate Team Legends in FIFA 15.
 In 2015, the arcade game company Konami announced that Roberto Carlos would feature in their football video game Pro Evolution Soccer 2016 as one of the new myClub Legends.

 In 2016, Roberto Carlos launched a software called Ginga Scout that connects players with coaches across the globe.
-In April 2018, Carlos was announced as ambassador of Morocco's candidature of the 2026 FIFA World Cup.
+In April 2018, Roberto Carlos was announced as ambassador of Morocco's candidature of the 2026 FIFA World Cup.

 In June 2022, Roberto Carlos co-hosted (alongside Ronaldinho) an exhibition match in Miami including both current and retired players called "The Beautiful Game by R10 and RC3".
 Roberto Carlos' team won the match 12–10.
-A rematch was held in Orlando on June 23, 2023, which was suspended after about an hour of game time due to rain and pitch invasions.
-The score of the second match ended 4-3 for Ronaldinho's team.
+A rematch was held in Orlando on 23 June 2023, which was suspended after about an hour of game time due to rain and pitch invasions.
+The score of the second match ended 4–3 for Ronaldinho's team.